ramonpzg/transform/blogposts/01_metrics_vs_feature_stores.md

 Out of the many similarities companies share, the most notable one is that they all have metrics they need to track to observe the overall progress of their organizations.
 After all, regardless of the product or service a company may provide, "if you can not measure it, you cannot improve it."

-A more technical definition of metrics tells us that these are *quantifiable measures used to track and asses the status of a specific process at a given point in time*.
-To put this into perspective, imagine that you are in the business of selling nicely packaged bundle of spirits and mixers (a.k.a. you own a bar), and that you'd like to know as precisely as possible how many, and which of the drinks you sell, improves best the financial health of your bar, e.g. whether cocktails or beers pay best for you bar's rent, staff salary, overall supplies, etc. One way to figure this out would be with the metrics `revenue_per_menu_cocktail` (which contains all of the signature cocktails you have worked so hard to create) and `revenue_per_classic_drink` (which may contain beers or some of the classics such as an old fashion, a manhattan, or a cosmopolitan).
+A more technical definition of metrics tells us that these are *quantifiable measures used to track and assess the status of a specific process at a given point in time*.
+To put this into perspective, imagine that you are in the business of selling a nicely packaged bundle of spirits with mixers (a.k.a. you own a bar and sell, well, cocktails), and that you'd like to know, as precisely as possible, how many and which cocktails or beers give you the most financial return for you to pay for you establishment's rent, staff salary, overall supplies, etc. One way to figure this out would be by calculating the metrics `revenue_per_signature_cocktail` (which contains all of the signature cocktails you have worked so hard to create) and `revenue_per_classic_drink` (which may contain beers or some of the classics such as an old fashion, a Manhattan, or a cosmopolitan, among others).

 ![bar](../images/bar-metrics.jpg)

 These metrics would help us observe and understand how what we provide to our customers will affect the bottom line of our business.
-Metrics may not mean much to people outside our bar, but they represent a map we should use to help guide one or more goals, e.g. to be the best bar in the world.
-To illustrate how these metrics get created, assume all transactions get placed into the following table.
+Metrics may not mean much to people outside our bar, but they represent a map we should use to help guide us towards one or more goals, e.g. to be the best bar in the world.
+To illustrate how these metrics get created, assume all of your transactions get placed into a table such as the following one.

 | Idx | Item (S=Signature)       |Price|    Date   |Quantity|Signature|
 |:---:|:------------------------:|:---:|:---------:|-------:|:-------:|